zitec/redmine_restrict_tracker/README.md

 # Redmine Restrict Tracker

-Restrict child trackers to a certain list.
+Restrict root and child trackers to a certain list.